mojodojodev/mojodojo.dev/blog/2023-05-22-mojo-first-impressions.md

 ---

 # Mojo First Impressions

+### My Journey
+I'm an engineer that has fallen into optimizing Machine Learning (ML) performance by converting Python to Rust, I really enjoy the work because it's so much more challenging than any other programming I've done, but the ML engineers struggle using Rust and so can no longer contribute to the code I was tasked with converting.
+In my spare time I've been working on a high level Rust ML inference library to try and ease this problem, but the unsafe code, type system complexity, and compiling the dependent C++ libraries for different hardware is a huge pain.

+I first saw the Mojo launch announcement on hackernews which stated that `Chris Lattner` was involved, and so I started reading [Why Mojo](https://docs.modular.com/mojo/why-mojo.html) where they explicitly called out my exact problems, once I got to the end of the [programming manual](https://docs.modular.com/mojo/programming-manual.html) and watched [Jeremy Howard's launch demo](https://www.youtube.com/watch?v=6GvB5lZJqcE) I was completely sold and so bought the [mojodojo.dev](https://mojodojo.dev) domain.

-### Launching Early
+### Launch
-Mojo officially launched on the 3rd of May, igniting an overwhelming surge of interest by directly addressing real problems that many developers encounter when optimizing code related to Machine Learning (ML) inference.
-The decision to launch early with missing features may seem counter-intuitive, but it follows the Silicon Valley ethos that understanding what your customer really wants, can only be achieved through the tangible feedback that a product launch provides, so you should launch early!
+I managed to get into the Mojo playground on launch day which was the 3rd of May, it was quickly apparent that this was a very young language with missing features, but there was an overwhelming surge of interest from people in the same position as me.
+The decision to launch early with missing features may seem counter-intuitive, but understanding what your users actually want can only be achieved through the tangible feedback that a product launch provides.

-### Team Experience
 The team behind Mojo is a collection of highly skilled developers with extensive experience in language design, compilers and ML.
 They're responsible for much of the technology that is currently running our models in production today, and they're building a product that answers their own intricate needs.
-But Mojo extends its appeal to a wider audience including system programmers who aren't "compiler nerds", and Python developers interested in learning how to optimize at a lower level.
+But Mojo extends its appeal to a wider audience including system programmers who aren't `compiler nerds` (a term of endearment 😀), and Python developers interested in learning how to optimize at a lower level.

-### Missing Features
+### The first couple weeks
-The launch has given the team feedback on what the average programmer wants most, and the speed at which they're able to implement these requests is impressive.
+The speed at which the Mojo team is able to rectify the most common grievances is impressive.
 In Mojo there is a `PythonObject` that represents a pointer to a value from `CPython` interpreted code, the most common complaint was not being able to print the values from these objects, as well as other unimplemented `dunder` (double underscore) methods such as `__truediv__` for the `\` operator.
-The Mojo team established a [GitHub repository for raising issues](https://github.com/modularml/mojo/) which is now bustling with activity.
-In a `PythonObject` related thread, a note from Chris confirmed an engineer was addressing the problem, and just a few days later, [all of the requested dunder methods were implemented](https://docs.modular.com/mojo/MojoPython/PythonObject.html).
-This is the power of launching early, you're building out in the open allowing your users to witness firsthand the team's proficiency, building trust and enthusiasm as you ship features and fix bugs, while giving you valuable feedback about what your core audience actually wants.
+The Mojo team established a [GitHub repository for raising issues](https://github.com/modularml/mojo/) and feature requests.
+Once an engineer was assigned it took just a few days for [all of the requested dunder methods to be implemented](https://docs.modular.com/mojo/MojoPython/PythonObject.html).
+Launching early gives you valuable feedback about what your core audience actually wants, and builds confidence as you fix the main pain points.

-### Community
 The growing Mojo community has a positive and helpful attitude, with numerous community members emerging that are enthusiastically answering questions and solving compiler errors.
-Each time a blog post or video is shared the Mojo team respond to it with enthusiasm, which engages the creator as they become more involved with the community.
+The Mojo team also responds to community content with enthusiasm, I've seen multiple people start engaging with answering questions after a nice message from someone on the Mojo team about their blog post.

-Syntax debates have already begun, which have surprisingly been met with a high level of maturity, once a decision is made the [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality) has ceased.
-This is facilitated by the community trust in Chris Lattner's expertise, having led large open source projects building ubiquitous languages, compilers and infrastructure including Clang, LLVM, MLIR and Swift.
-Many languages have no final point of authority, or a lack of trust from the community, and so the bike-shedding never ends.
-This confidence from the Mojo team also extends to responses to negative sentiments, they're not met with defensiveness but with gratitude for the interest, and a hope that they return once the language is more mature.
+Syntax debates have already begun of course!
+But they've be met with a surprising level of maturity, for example the `inout` keyword for a mutable reference makes a lot of sense when you've used it for a while but it's quite novel at first, there was much debate at first but once [Chris asked for a bikeshedding pause](https://github.com/modularml/mojo/issues/7#issuecomment-1551821543) it actually happened!
+[See bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality).
+I believe this comes from a respect in Chris Lattner's expertise, having led large open source projects building ubiquitous languages, compilers and infrastructure including Clang, LLVM, MLIR and Swift.
+Many languages have no final point of authority, or a lack of trust from the community, and so the bikeshedding never ends.
+The few negative sentiments I've seen have had a response that they hope the user returns once the language is more mature.

 ### Language Features
-Mojo incorporates the best features of various languages:
+Exploring the language further I feel that Mojo incorporates the best features of various languages:

 - English readability of Python
 - Memory Safety of Rust